Australian immigration detention facilities: Immigration Residential Housing (IRH)

-Immigration Transit Accommodation Centres (ITAC)
+Immigration Transit Accommodation (ITA)

+Immigration Transit Accommodation was a form of immigration detention used until July 2023.
 The Brisbane Immigration Transit Accommodation opened in November 2007 and the Melbourne Immigration Transit Accommodation opened in June 2008.
 Further immigration transit accommodation opened in Adelaide in 2011.
-ITCs are for short-term, low-risk detainees, however the Melbourne facility was extended with a high-security compound in 2018.
+ITCs were for short-term, low-risk detainees, however the Melbourne facility was extended with a high-security compound in 2018.